Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 ```

 ##### 4. Create an API endpoint for the consumer to subscribe to the topic
 Now we will add an endpoint that will be responsible to subscribe to the topic in the message broker we are interested in.
 This endpoint will start receiving the message published from the Backend API producer.
-To do so, add a new controller named `TasksNotifierController.cs` under `Controllers` folder and use the code below:
+To accomplish this, add a new controller named `TasksNotifierController.cs` under `Controllers` folder and use the code below:

 ```csharp
 using Dapr.Client;